cshjin/swmp_ml/Notes.md

 47          elu             1         han        0.4              1  0.006681  ...   -50.732239     0.962963     0.500000      47        51138.980629        52033.946784
 48         relu             1         han        0.5              1  0.005354  ...   -51.619579     0.888889     0.500000      48        52034.298805        52979.427126
 49      sigmoid             1         han        0.0              1  0.003110  ...   -50.291989     0.814815     0.500000      49        52979.717743        54045.582379

+* split data into train/val/test, return the obj(s) of val
+  1. get the best HPS setting from validation set
+  2. train the model again with best HPS setting
+  3. report the test metrics based on the best HPS
+* MOO: acc, roc-auc; SOO: -loss OR acc OR roc-auc
+  1. try the single GMD first
+  2. try the multi GMD if we have good results on single GMD
+* (optional) cross-validation within the `run` function
+* DEBUG: hidden_size
+* TODO: re-evaluation